Telesia/pop_goes_the_weasel/README.md

 Credit to: Ed B_lead for code logic and how to wire up data-targets/Ids taken from Code Institute Slack channel.

 Thanks to my mentor Spencer Barriball.
-Specfically for his help with the 404 error page.
+Specfically for his help with the 404 error page and defensive programming.